 Hey friend!
 I’ve got a really easy egg freshness test for you today, that’s really handy to keep up your sleeve so that you can avoid binning perfectly edible eggs.

-In our house we always have eggs to hand.
-Unfortunately we don’t always manage to use up all of the eggs before their reach their best before date.
+In our house, we always have eggs to hand.
+Unfortunately, we don’t always manage to use up all of the eggs before they reach their best before date.
 I used to throw them away when they got to this point, because, you know, that’s what the date said.

 Now, as you know I hate food waste, and really loathed to throw the unused eggs out, but what else could you do?
 Well, when my other half and I first moved in together he showed me a great tip to test egg freshness, that I thought I’d share with you today: